flynnbops/playwright-framework-v2/README.md

 ```

 ### Docker only scrpts
-The `docker:ui` and `docker:api` scripts are only invoked inside the Docker-compose network.
-It means some tests can be run by default when we bring up the docker-compose stack with `docker-compose up`.
+The `docker:ui` and `docker:api` scripts are only invoked inside the Docker compose network.
+It means some tests can be run by default when we bring up the docker compose stack with `docker compose up`.

 ## Structure of project
 - `/sample-reports`: playwright reports of different test runs, with full trace enabled